OriHoch/datapackage-pipelines-metrics/README.md

 <img src="https://user-images.githubusercontent.com/1198854/31110799-3e86be60-a812-11e7-873b-77619c162b5b.png" alt="example grafana dashboard" width="80%"/> (https://next.oknesset.org/grafana/dashboard/db/knesset-dataservice-pipelines?orgId=1)
 </p>

-Send the following measurements:
+Sends the following measurements:

 * `processed_row` - sent after rows were processed, tracks the number of processed rows over time
   * this metric is sent in batches of 100 rows, see below on how to modify this behavior
-* `processed_resources` - sent after each resources is done processing, sends a value of the number of rows processed
+* `processed_resources` - sent after each resource is done processing, sends a value of the number of rows processed

 Metrics are tagged automatically based on datapackage and resource name, or you can can provide the tags as parameters to the `metrics.send` processor.